moinkhanif/quarantine-stories/README.md

 - Once you download the project, please make sure that you have [Ruby](https://www.ruby-lang.org/en/) installed.
 - Install `rails 5.2.3` if you haven't already.
 You could run the command `gem install rails -v '5.2.3'` to install rails.
-- Make sure to run `bundle` command in the terminal once you are in the working directory.
+- Make sure to run the `bundle` command in the terminal once you are in the working directory.

 ## Features

 Some of the features on the projects include:

 - User account creation
-- Session creation when user logs in using the correct name
+- Session creation when the user logs in using the correct name
 - Logout feature for session nullification
 - Article creation page
 - Category Creation page